TikTok ban gets final approval by Montana's GOP legislature – KION546

 The company “will continue to fight for TikTok users and creators in Montana whose livelihoods and First Amendment rights are threatened by this egregious government overreach,” Oberwetter said.

 TikTok, which is owned by the Chinese tech company ByteDance, has been under intense scrutiny over worries it could hand over user data to the Chinese government or push pro-Beijing propaganda and misinformation on the platform.
-Leaders at the FBI, the CIA and numerous lawmakers of both parties have raised such concerns but have not presented any evidence that it has happened.
+Leaders at the FBI and the CIA and numerous lawmakers, both Democrats and Republicans, have raised such concerns but have not presented any evidence that it has happened.

 Ban supporters point to two Chinese laws that compel companies in the country to cooperate with the government on state intelligence work.
 They also cite troubling episodes such as a disclosure by ByteDance in December that it fired four employees who accessed the IP addresses and other data of two journalists while attempting to uncover the source of a leaked report about the company.